 During the warm weather season, the Cannery Backyard is also open with great beer, local food trucks, and Okanagan sunshine.

-With Covid restrictions in place we can’t accept dogs on our patio at this time.
 Dogs are allowed in our seasonal Cannery Backyard, which is open from spring through fall.

 Place and pick-up your order: